 - The decision to place the project on hold is taken jointly with all members of the team (PhD candidate and supervisors). - The PhD candidate informs the PhD coordinator, who has to approve the "on hold" status.
-Consequently, the PhD secretariat is informed. - During the on hold period, there is no guidance and supervision with regard to the project. - Placing the project on hold can only be done prospectively, not retroactively. - When resuming the project after the on hold period, the PhD coordinator is informed, and, if necessary, a new expected completion date will be determined (see above).
+Consequently, the PhD secretariat is informed. - During the on hold period, there is no guidance and supervision with regard to the project. - When resuming the project after the on hold period, the PhD coordinator is informed, and, if necessary, a new expected completion date will be determined (see above).